-In interviews, some stakeholders shared that the pricing of products by nonprofit pharmaceutical companies, like Civica Rx, may not be the cheapest on the market because their pricing may account for the cost of investments in quality management systems to mitigate shortages.
-Stakeholders pointed out that the HCU approach to addressing drug shortages is limited because it provides drugs for members only.
-The volume of drugs produced by nonprofit pharmaceutical companies may also be too low to have an impact in the broader market.
-Further, since many nonprofit pharmaceutical companies neither own the license to nor manufacture their own generic drugs, some function like a group purchasing organization (GPO), and as such, they have no control over the price that patients ultimately pay.
+In interviews, some stakeholders shared that the price of products by nonprofit pharmaceutical companies, like Civica Rx, may not be the cheapest on the market because pricing may account for the cost of investments in quality management systems to mitigate shortages.
+Stakeholders shared that the HCU approach to addressing drug shortages is limited because it provides drugs for its members only.
+The volume that nonprofit pharmaceutical companies produce may also be too low to have an impact in the broader market.
+Further, since many of the nonprofit pharmaceutical companies may not own the license nor manufacture their own generic drugs, some function like a group purchasing organization (GPO), and as such, they have no control over the price that patients ultimately pay.

-Some stakeholders have been skeptical about the feasibility of replicating or scaling up models like the one used by Civica Rx, for multiple reasons.
-First, long-term contracts may result in members paying a price that is higher than the lowest available market price in the short term, although the price would remain unchanged when there is a shortage.
+Some stakeholders have been skeptical about the feasibility of replicating or scaling up models like that of Civica Rx for multiple reasons.
+First, long-term contracts may result in members paying higher prices than the lowest available market price in the short term, although the price would remain unchanged when there is a shortage.
 Another risk is the potential to further concentrate bargaining power in one entity and perpetuate the existing oligopoly in the pharmaceutical industry.
 Stakeholders shared lessons from the health care industry, which is dominated by nonprofit health systems, that suggest the nonprofit model may not always translate to maximizing social welfare.
-For example, research suggests that nonprofit hospitals are not more likely to provide charity care or unprofitable services than their for-profit counterparts.57
+For example, research suggests that nonprofit hospitals are not more likely to provide charity care or unprofitable services than their for-profit counterparts.